esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 ![alt text](./images/AFW-image/11-AcceptContinue.png)

-The Esper agent will now start the installation, and a series of screens will display as Esper prepares for the enrollment.
+The Esper Agent will now start the installation, and a series of screens will display as Esper prepares for the enrollment.

 ![alt text](./images/AFW-image/12-StartingServices.png)

 Step 11: The screen flow will stop on the Authentication screen.
-Enter the Passcode that you set up in the associated Provisioning Template.
+Enter the Passcode that you set up in the associated Blueprint.
 If you purposely did not set a passcode, leave the Passcode field blank.
 Once the device is ready, click or tap on **CONTINUE**.

 ![alt text](./images/imei-image/IMEI_AuthenticationContinue.png)

-Step 12: Once Esper has successfully read the QR code, provisioning will start and the 'Starting Provisioning' screen will display.
+Step 12: Once Esper has successfully read the QR code, onboarding will start and the 'Starting Onboarding' screen will display.

 ![alt text](./images/AFW-image/16-PreparingDevice.png)